microsoft/winget-cli/doc/specs/#3026 - Bypass Microsoft Store blocked for COM API.md

 ## Abstract

-This sepc describes the allowing WinGet install to install applications from the Microsoft Store when the "Turn off the Store application" group policy object has been enabled.
+This spec describes allowing WinGet install COM APIs to install applications from the Microsoft Store when the Store application has been disabled through group policy object or SLAPI policies.

 ## Inspiration